Criticism of fast food: Packaging waste

-A 2011 study of litter in the Bay area by Clean Water Action found that nearly half of the litter present on the streets was fast food packaging.
+A 2011 study of litter in the San Francisco Bay Area by Clean Water Action found that nearly half of the litter present on the streets was fast food packaging.
 The Natural Resources Defense Council's paper "Waste and Opportunity 2015: Environmental Progress and Challenges in Food, Beverage, and Consumer Goods Packaging" reported that no fast food brands were meeting best practices for use of recycled materials or promotion of recycling of the used packaging.
 The EPA states that only a tiny proportion of the plastic waste generated by the fast food industry is recycled.

 Disposable tableware as a business model

 The use of disposable tableware shifts costs from in-house employment to the municipal waste stream.
-By convincing consumers to bus disposable tableware, mostly in the 1960-1975 time period, formula fast food restaurants were able gain competitive advantage over full-service lunch counter operations, despite the additional cost of the disposable items.
+By convincing consumers to bus disposable tableware, mostly in the 1960-1975 time period, formula fast food restaurants were able to gain competitive advantage over full-service lunch counter operations, despite the additional cost of the disposable items.
 Some attempts at discouraging this have been made, but the custom of busing disposable items is still widespread.
 Other measures include "Carryout Bag" laws and restrictions on formula restaurants.